-Func WindowVisible({code%});
+Func XAxisMode({mode%});

-- code% If present, this sets the window state.
-The possible states are: - 0 Hidden, the window becomes invisible.
-A hidden window can be sent data, sized and so on, the result is just not visible. - 1 Normal, the window assumes its last normal size and position and is made visible if it was invisible or iconised. - 2 Iconised under Windows, hidden on the Macintosh.
-An iconised window can be sent data, sized and so on; the result is not visible.
-This will dock a dockable window at its last docked position. - 3 Maximise, make it as large as possible or float a dockable window. - 4 Application window only; extend over all available desktop monitors.

-Returns The window state prior to this call.

-XAxis() This turns on and off the x axis of the current view and returns the state of the x axis.
-AAN3() Func XAxis({on%}); on% Set the axis state.
+- mode[®] Optional argument that controls how the axis is displayed.
 If omitted, no change is made.
-0=Hide axis, 1=Show axis.
-Returns The axis state at the time of the call (0 or 1, as above) or a negative error code.
-It is an error to use this function on a view that has no concept of an x axis.
-See also:XAxisMode(), XAxisStyle(), XHigh(), XLow(), XRange() XAxisAttrib() This function controls the choice of logarithmic or linear axis in result and XY views and control over the automatic adjustment of axis units in time, result and XY views.
-This command is equivalent to the check boxes at the bottom of the X Axis dialog.
-Func XAxisAttrib({flags%}); flags% A value of 0 sets a linear axis with no auto-adjust of units for high zoom.
-Add 1 for a logarithmic axis.
-Add 2 to display powers on the logarithmic axis.
-Add 4 to cause a linear axis to auto-adjust its units at high zoom around 0.
-Omit this argument for no change to the attributes.
-Returns The sum of the current flags set for the x-axis.
-See also:XAxis(),XAxisMode(),XAxisStyle(),XHigh(),XLow(),XRange() XAxisMode() This function controls what is drawn in an x axis.
-Func XAxisMode({mode%}); Mode% Optional argument that controls how the axis is displayed.
-If omitted, no change is made.
-Possible values are the sum of the following: 1 Hide all the title information.
-2 Hide all the unit information.
-4 Hide small ticks on the x axis.
-Small ticks are hidden if big ticks are hidden.
-8 Hide numbers on the x axis.
-Numbers are hidden if big ticks are hidden.
-16 Hide the big ticks and the horizontal line that joins them.
-32 Scale bar axis.
+Possible values are the sum of the following: - 1 Hide all the title information. - 2 Hide all the unit information. - 4 Hide small ticks on the x axis.
+Small ticks are hidden if big ticks are hidden. - 8 Hide numbers on the x axis.
+Numbers are hidden if big ticks are hidden. - 16 Hide the big ticks and the horizontal line that joins them. - 32 Scale bar axis.
 If selected, add 4 to remove the end caps.

 Returns The x axis mode value at the time of the call or a negative error code.

+See also:XAxis(), XHigh(), XLow(), XRange(), YAxisMode()

+XAxisStyle()
-See also:XAxis(),XHigh(),XLow(),XRange(),YAxisMode() XAxisStyle() This function controls the x axis mode (seconds, hours minutes and seconds, time of day) for a time view, and the major and minor tick spacing for all views that have an x axis.
-If you set values that would cause illegible or unintelligible axes, they are stored but not used unless the axis range or scaling changes to make the values useful.
-Func XAxisStyle({style%{, nTick%{, major}}); style% In a time view, set 1 for an axis in seconds, 2 for hours minutes and seconds and 3 for time of day.
-Omit style% or use 0 to leave the style unchanged.
-A value of -1 returns the number of minor divisions set or 0 for automatic.
-A value of -2 returns the major tick spacing or 0 for automatic spacing. nTick% The number of minor tick subdivisions or 0 for automatic spacing.
-Omit nTick% or set it to -1 for no change.

-major If present, values greater than 0 sets the major tick spacing.
-Values less than or equal to 0 select automatic major tick spacing.

-Returns If style% is positive or omitted it returns the style at the time of the call.
+This function controls the x axis style and the major and minor tick spacing for views with an x axis.
+Spacing values that would cause illegible or unintelligible axes are stored but not used unless the axis range or scaling changes to make the values useful.

+Func XAxisStyle({style%{, nTick%{, major}}});

+- style% In a time view, set 1 for an axis in seconds, 2 for hours minutes and seconds.
+3 for time of day, 4 for milliseconds.
+Result and XY views allow style 1; 4 is also allowed if the x axis units are "s" or "seconds".
+Omit style% or use 0 to leave the style unchanged. -1 returns the number of minor divisions or 0 for automatic. -2 returns the major tick spacing or 0 for automatic spacing. - nTick% The number of minor tick subdivisions or 0 for automatic spacing.
+Omit nTick% or set it to -1 for no change. - major If present, values greater than 0 sets the major tick spacing.
+Values less than or equal to 0 select automatic major tick spacing. - Returns If style% is positive or omitted it returns the style at the time of the call.
 See the description of style% for negative values.

-See also:XAxis(),XAxisMode(),XHigh(),XLow(),XRange(),YAxisStyle()
+See also:XAxis(), XAxisMode(), XHigh(), XLow(), XRange(), YAxisStyle()